Logo of Window Rank

 Choosing the right style is the first step in your window installation project.
 The design affects not only the look of your home but also its functionality and ventilation.
 Here are the most common types selected by local homeowners.

 • Bay & Bow Windows: These projecting styles add architectural interest and interior space.
-A bay window typically has a large central picture window flanked by two smaller operable units (often double-hung or casement), while a bow window is a graceful curve of four or more windows3.
+A bay window typically has a large central picture window flanked by two smaller operable units (often double-hung or casement), while a bow window is a graceful curve of four or more windows.

 • Sliding Windows: Also known as sliders, these windows open horizontally on a track.
-They offer a clean, modern look and are an excellent space-saving option for areas where an outward-swinging casement might be impractical1.
+They offer a clean, modern look and are an excellent space-saving option for areas where an outward-swinging casement might be impractical.

 Why Energy Efficiency is Non-Negotiable in Michigan